-Mercyhurst interior design students present their work at the program's annual student showcase.
+Mercyhurst interior architecture and design students present their work at the program's annual student showcase.

 At Mercyhurst, you'll enjoy one-on-one interaction with professors and design professionals in state-of-the-art studios and labs.
 We get it – genius doesn’t always strike during the daytime, so our studio spaces and laboratories are available to students 24 hours a day, seven days a week when the university is in session.
 You'll also have the opportunity to compete in several different design competitions on the regional, state, and national level, where you're eligible to win awards, scholarships, and professional recognition.